 Nonprofit organizations are encouraged to review the referenced active shooter guidance, evaluate their preparedness needs, and consider applying for NSGP funding to address any needs identified in this area (see Appendix C - Funding Guidelines for allowable costs).
+To address https://training.fema.gov/is/courseoverview.aspx?code=IS-907.

-To address training needs associated with active shooter incidents, DHS/FEMA's Emergency Management Institute provides a free, web-based training course entitled IS-907: Active Shooter: What You Can Do, available at the following website: https://training.fema.gov/is/courseoverview.aspx?code=IS-907.
+Page 25 of 55 FY 2018 NSGP NOFO training needs associated with active shooter incidents, DHS/FEMA's Emergency Management Institute provides a free, web-based training course entitled IS-907: Active Shooter: What You Can Do, available at the following website: